Getting Started for TextExpander Admin (Webinar)

 Yes, yes.
 Let’s get to some questions, so we had really great, a lot of great chat in the questions chat here.
 So, thank you for everyone who has asked questions so far.

-And there is one topic that I’d like to spend a little bit more time about and that’s better organizing our snippets within groups and Teams so that there is less of an overlap with snippet content or abbreviation.
+And there is one topic that I’d like to spend a little bit more time on and that’s better organizing our Snippets within groups and Teams so that there is less of an overlap with Snippet content or abbreviation.
 So, would you mind talking a bit about that, Christiane?

 Oh, sure thing.